Manipulating and Measuring Model Interpretability: Introduction

-In each of our experiments, participants were asked to predict the prices of apartments in a single neighborhood in New York City with the help of a machine learning model. \edit{We conducted our experiments on laypeople, as they represent a large class of individuals who might potentially use or be impacted by machine learning models, and chose the task of predicting housing prices because many people have considered purchasing a house or apartment, making the setting both familiar and potentially interesting to participants.} Each apartment was represented in terms of eight features: number of bedrooms, number of bathrooms, square footage, total rooms, days on the market, maintenance fee, distance from the subway, and distance from a school.
-All participants saw the same set of apartments (i.e., the same feature values) and, crucially, the same model prediction for each apartment, which came from a linear regression model.
-What varied between the experimental conditions was \emph{only the presentation of the model}.
-As a result, any observed differences in the participants' behavior between conditions could be attributed entirely to the model presentation.
-This is a key feature of our experimental design.
+\edit{We focused} our experiments \edit{on the domain of} real-estate valuation\edit{,} in which \edit{machine learning models are used to} predict \edit{the} selling prices of properties.\footnote{The Zestimate prices on the website Zillow may be a familiar example of these predictions.} In each experiment, participants were asked to predict the prices of apartments in a single neighborhood in New York City with the help of a machine learning model.
+We conducted our experiments on laypeople, as \edit{laypeople represent one type of stakeholder that might potentially use or be affected} by machine learning models. \edit{We chose the domain of real-estate valuation} because many people have considered purchasing a \edit{property}, making the setting both familiar and potentially interesting to participants.
+Each apartment was represented in terms of eight features: number of bedrooms, number of bathrooms, square footage, total rooms, days on the market, maintenance fee, distance from the subway, and distance from a school.
+All participants saw the same set of apartments (i.e., the same feature values) and, crucially, the same predict\edit{ed selling price} for each apartment, which came from \edit{either a two-feature or an eight-feature} linear regression model. \edit{To achieve this, the models were constrained to make the same predictions for the apartments we used, as we describe below in Section}~\ref{subsec:exp1_design}.
+What varied between the experimental conditions was therefore \emph{only the presentation of the model}\edit{: whether it was presented as using two- or eight-features and whether the model internals were clear or black box.} As a result, any observed differences in participants' behavior \edit{could} be attributed entirely to the presentation\edit{ of the model---}a key feature of our experimental design.